Army of Africa (France)

-The Army of Africa (Armée d’Afrique [aʁme d‿afʁik]) was an unofficial but commonly used term for those portions of the French Army stationed in French North Africa (Morocco, Algeria and Tunisia) from 1830 until the end of the Algerian War in 1962, including the French units made up of indigenous recruits.
+The Army of Africa (Armée d’Afrique [aʁme d‿afʁik]) was an unofficial but commonly used term for those portions of the French Army stationed in French North Africa (Morocco, Algeria and Tunisia) from 1830 until the end of the Algerian War in 1962, including units made up of indigenous recruits.

 Composition

 The Army of Africa included indigenous Arab or Berber volunteers; (spahis, Goumiers and tirailleurs); regiments largely made up of pied-noir French settlers doing their military service (zouaves and chasseurs d'Afrique); and non-French volunteers (Légion étrangère).
 The divisions were not absolute and (for example) volunteers or conscripts from mainland France might choose to serve with the Muslim rank and file of the spahis and tirailleurs, while Arab volunteers might appear amongst the ranks of the zouaves.
 Prior to World War I, one battalion of each of the four zouave regiments then in existence, was recruited in France.
 These battalions' bases were thereby providing a framework that could be expanded in the event of general mobilisation, and which were physically located closer to the geographical threat of Germany.

+In addition to the corps listed above, the Army of Africa included technical and support branches - notably artillery, engineers and train.
+Stationed permanently in North Africa these comprised a mixture of French and indigenous personnel that varied according to recruitment availability.

 In May 1913 a limited form of selective conscription was applied to the Muslim population of Algeria.
-Only 2,000 conscripts a year were obtained by this method out of approximately 45,000 possible candidates and Muslim enlistment remained predominately voluntary in peacetime.
+In theory, from this date, all young Muslim males were called to undertake three years of compulsory military service upon reaching the age of 18.
+However only about 2,000 conscripts a year were obtained by this method, out of approximately 45,000 possible candidates and Muslim enlistment remained predominately voluntary in peacetime.
 Even during World War I the majority (89,000 out of 170,000) of Muslim soldiers who served were volunteers.
 As in France itself, military service was an obligation of citizenship and all physically fit male settlers of French origin were required to undertake two years of compulsory service (three years from 1913).